Lyttelton road tunnel: Construction

 It was found necessary to support with steel framework only 8% of the tunnel due to unstable ground conditions.
 In all other areas, either rock bolts or a combination of steel mesh and sprayed concrete were used to restrain potential loose rock.
 A total of 1,400 rock bolts were used.

 Despite being delayed by wet weather at the start of the work the excavation of the tunnel was completed on 18 August 1962, within both the time and budget.
 Work moved to concreting the interior of the tunnel.
 Concrete for the tunnel was supplied from a temporary concrete mixing plant established by Certified Concrete on a rail siding 2 mi from the tunnel portal.
 A minimum of four agitator trucks conveyed concrete from the plant to the tunnel.

 Over 45,000 cubic yards (34,405 cubic metres) of concrete were placed within the tunnel with a further 4,500 cubic yards (3,440 cubic metres) placed outside.
 After the tunnel's concrete walls had been sandblasted they were lined with 306,000 sq ft of tiles imported from overseas using a newly invented epoxy glue made by Fletcher industries using technology sourced from the Australian company of A C Horn.
 Ventilation buildings were constructed at both ends of the tunnel in each of which were located one fresh-air and one exhaust fan, both 12 ft in diameter.

 The final price awarded to Fletchers and Kaiser including all variations was £2,112,542, 8.5% above the original contract award though it took four years before the Road Tunnel Authority paid it all.

 By the time the purchase of property, construction of the Lyttelton Tunnel Control Building, the consultant's fee of the Ministry of Works and loan interest during construction were included the total cost (excluding the motorway) was £2.7 million.

 Opening

 On the first night that cars were allowed through the queue stretched from the tunnel, down Ferry Rd and into Barbadoes Street as far back as the Cathedral of the Blessed Sacrament in Christchurch.

 When the tunnel officially opened on 27 February 1964 by Governor-General Sir Bernard Fergusson it was hailed by the local community as "the new gateway for the Port to the Plains" and a significant development in the history of the region.

-A 20-cent toll levied to use the tunnel was abolished by the Christchurch-Lyttelton Road Tunnel Authority Dissolution Act 1978, which became effective on 1 April 1979.
+The toll for private cars was initially set at 2/6 (two shillings and sixpence).
+It was lowered to two shillings on 1 October 1966, becoming 20 cents upon decimalisation on 10 July 1967.
+Tolls were raised to 30 cents on 1 April 1978, before being abolished a year later on 1 April 1979 by the Christchurch–Lyttelton Road Tunnel Authority Dissolution Act 1978.